-Make sure not to reuse oil to avoid any mixing of flavors.
+I do not like to reuse oil to avoid any mixing of flavors.
 Oil absorbs the flavor of whatever you are cooking.
 This is especially true if you frying foods using gram flour or spices.

 Use a skimmer when you are frying as the holes that help in draining excess oil.

-When cutting vegetables to cook, make sure to cut them in equal and bite sized pieces.
+When cutting vegetables to cook, cut them in equal and bite sized pieces.
 This allows for the vegetables to be flavored and cooked evenly.
 This is my favorite cutting board:

 The suggested heat in my recipes may vary depending on your particular stove, so use the suggested heat as a guideline.

 Measuring vegetables and fruits using cup measurements can vary depending on whether raw, chopped, or cooked foods are used.
-For everyday purposes, it is best to approximate measurements.
+For everyday purposes I find it is best to approximate measurements.
 Remember the cup measurements are just guidelines.